KopfdesDaemons/blog-layouts/readme.txt

 == Description ==

 Lime Blog is a modern theme for blogs.
+A core feature is swapping layouts.
 The primary color is customizable.
 It has a tidy, wide layout with a sidebar, which is right at the edge and doesn't get in the way.
 The author page is particularly extensive.
 There is a landing page with a widget area.

 == Installation ==